stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 Considering this, by comparing FDO and Web [as middleware](#sec:middleware) we saw that programmatic access to digital objects, a core promise of FDO, is not particularly improved by the use of the protocol DOIP as compared to HTTP, e.g. lack of concurrency and transparancy.
 Recent updates to HTTP have added many features needed for large-scale usage such as video streaming services (e.g. caching, multiplexing, cloud deployments), and having the option to transparently apply these also to FDOs seems like a strong incentive.
 Many programmatic features for distributed objects are however missing or needing custom extensions in both aspects, such as transactions, asynchronous operations and streaming.

 By assessing FDO [against the FAIR principles](#sec:fair-compare) we found that both FDO implementations are underspecified in several aspects (licences, provenance, data references, data vocabularies, metadata persistence).
 While there are implementations of each of these in general Linked Data examples, there is no single set of implementation guides that fully realizes the FAIR principles. *FAIRification* efforts like the FAIR Cookbook <span class="citation" data-cites="faircookbook">(Rocca-Serra et al. [2023](#ref-faircookbook))</span> and FAIR Implementation Profiles <span class="citation" data-cites="FIP">(Schultes et al. [2020](#ref-FIP))</span> are bringing existing practices together, but there remains a potential role for FDO in giving a coherent set of implementation practices that can practically achieve FAIR.
-Significant effort, also within EOSC, is now moving towards FAIR metrics <span class="citation" data-cites="Devaraju_2021">(Devaraju et al. [2021](#ref-Devaraju_2021))</span>, which in practice need to make additional assumptions on how FAIR principles are implemented, but these are not always formalized <span class="citation" data-cites="10.5281/zenodo.7463421">(Mark D Wilkinson et al. [2022](#ref-10.5281/zenodo.7463421))</span> nor can they be taken to be universally correct <span class="citation" data-cites="10.5281/zenodo.7848102">(Verburg et al. [2023](#ref-10.5281/zenodo.7848102))</span>.
+Significant effort, also within EOSC, is now moving towards FAIR metrics [[Devaraju 2021]], which in practice need to make additional assumptions on how FAIR principles are implemented, but these are not always formalized <span class="citation" data-cites="10.5281/zenodo.7463421">(Mark D Wilkinson et al. [2022](#ref-10.5281/zenodo.7463421))</span> nor can they be taken to be universally correct <span class="citation" data-cites="10.5281/zenodo.7848102">(Verburg et al. [2023](#ref-10.5281/zenodo.7848102))</span>.
 Given that most of the existing FAIR guides and assessment tools are focused on Web and Linked Data, it would be reasonable for FDO to then provide a profile of such implementation choices that can achieve best of both worlds.

 EOSC has been largely supportive of FDO, FAIR and related services.
 By contrasting the [EOSC Interoperability Framework](#sec:eosc-interoperability-framework) with FDO, we found that there are important dimensions that are not solved at a technical level, but through organization collaboration, legal requirements and building community practices.
 FDO recommendations highlight community aspects, but at the same time the largest FAIR communities in many science domains are already producing and consuming Linked Data.
 Just as the Linked Data community has a challenge in convincing more research fields to use Semantic Web technologies, FDO currently need to build many new communities in areas that have shown interest in that approach (e.g. material science).
 It may be advantageous for both these effort to be aligned and jointly promoted under the EOSC umbrella.